hfchen20/foamMooring/README.md

-## Dynamic mooring restraints for sixDoFRigidBodyMotion
+## Dynamic mooring restraints for sixDoFRigidBodyMotion in OpenFOAM
 CFD simulation of floating body motion with mooring dynamics: Coupling MoorDyn with OpenFOAM

 ## How to use
-Download the repo in $WM_PROJECT_USER_DIR, run Allwmake
+Download the repo in $WM_PROJECT_USER_DIR, run Allwmake Add in controlDict:  libs    (sixDoFMooring);
+Define mooring restraints sixDoFRigidBodyMotionCoeffs in dynamicmeshDict

 ## About OpenFOAM
 OpenFOAM is a free, open source CFD software [released and developed by OpenCFD Ltd since 2004](http://www.openfoam.com/history/).